Istanbul is a fascinating city that straddles right between Asia and Europe. Istanbul is a major city in the country of Turkey.

 Turkey and Europe

 Even though Istanbul is split between Asia and Europe, the country of Turkey is considered by some to be European and not Middle Eastern.
-One of the reasons some consider Turkey to be European is because the Bosphorus Strait goes right through Istanbul, which is the separating line between Europe and Western Asia.
+Some consider Turkey to be European because the Bosphorus Strait goes right through Istanbul, which separates Europe and Western Asia.

-Another reason some consider Turkey to be European is due to Istanbul’s history of one time being considered part of the Roman Empire.
+Another reason some consider Turkey to be European is due to Istanbul’s history of being considered part of the Roman Empire.

 Turkey has applied to be part of the European Union (EU), so Turkey sees itself as European more than Asian.
 They have not been able to get full membership yet as the European Union is concerned with some aspects of the Rule of Law and other issues in Turkey.

 But even though Turkey and Istanbul are divided between Asia and Europe, Turkey and the city of Istanbul are considered European by some and Middle Eastern by others or Western Asian.
-The EU commission has shifted Turkey to the MENA or the Middle East and North African countries.
+The EU Commission has shifted Turkey to the MENA, Middle East, and North African countries.

-So even though Turkey tried to get into the EU, many now consider it part of the Middle East and not Europe.
+So even though Turkey tried to get into the EU, many now consider it part of the Middle East, not Europe.

 Istanbul – A Transcontential City

-Many people call Istanbul a Transcontinental city because Istanbul spans two continents – Asia and Europe.
+Many people call Istanbul a transcontinental city because it spans two continents – Asia and Europe.
 Istanbul is not 100% on one continent or another.
 It is a city that sits on the divide between these two continents through the Bosphorus Strait.

 The Bosphorus Strait

-The Bosphorus Strait is a waterway located right in the heart of Istanbul; it is also known as the Strait of Istanbul.
-The Bosphorus Strait is the waterway that links the European part of the city from the Asian part, or in other words, is the dividing line between Europe and Asia.
+The Bosphorus Strait is a waterway located right in the heart of Istanbul, also known as the Strait of Istanbul.
+The Bosphorus Strait is the waterway that links the European part of the city from the Asian region; in other words, it is the dividing line between Europe and Asia.

 The Bosphorus Strait is 31 kilometers or 19 miles long.
 It has a width that can vary between 730 to 3300 meters.
 The strait is about 11 meters or 360 feet deep.

-The strait is wide at the north entrance and narrows in parts, making it a dangerous waterway to navigate.
+The strait is wide at the north entrance and narrows in parts, making it a dangerous waterway.

 Today the strait is of significant importance as it links the Black Sea with the world’s oceans; it is an important shipping channel.
 Daily ships are going up and down the Bosphorus Strait.

 Several major shipping ports on the Black Sea need to go through the Bosphorus Strait to get to the global waterways.
-The Danube River, which flows to the Black Sea, is also a vital trade artery for Balkan countries.
+The Danube River flows to the Black Sea and is also a vital trade artery for Balkan countries.

 The major shipping ports on the Black Sea that would need to go through the Bosphorus Straight include: